boxiXia/FlexipodFast/README.md

 git clone https://github.com/boxiXia/FlexipodFast.git
 ```
 ### 4. Modify the [CMakeLists.txt](./CMakeLists.txt) file
-find these lines, and modify occording to your GPU architecture
+find these lines, and modify according to your GPU architecture
 ```cmake
 ###### here you must modify to fit your GPU architecture #####
 # check https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/